ErpNetDocs/winclient/introduction/documents/document-command-ribbon.md

 ## Functions tab
 The <b>functions tab</b> of the document form has various functions for each type of Documents, depending on its application and in what module it is (invoice, purchase, sale, warehouse receipt, report…) Here are the two most common functions among the types of document forms:
 -	<b>Send as link</b> – this function provides you with two methods to send an E-mail – sending via link or mailing the Document as a PDF format;
--	<b>Calculate additional document amounts</b> – this function calculates and distributes additional amounts throughout the rows in the Document.
+-	<b>Calculate additional document amounts</b> – this function calculates and distributes additional amounts throughout the rows in the document.

 ![Functions tab](pictures/functions.png)